fauxzor/Helix-Plugins/README.md

 ### Summary

 This plugin extends the functionality of the radio implementation included in the default Helix HL2RP schema.
-In summary, this plugin makes the following changes & additions to the default HL2RP radio implementation:
+In summary, this plugin makes the following changes & additions:

 *New features*
 * Local radio messages -- sent by yourself or someone in earshot -- are displayed as IC chat